Move back one step Move forward one step Show themes of website

 The Falklands

-The Falklands consists of two major islands – West Falkland and East Falkland – along with several smaller islands occupy an area of some 12,200 square km.
+The Falklands consists of two major islands – West Falkland and East Falkland – along with several smaller islands occupying an area of some 12,200 square km.
 The Falkland archipelago is geologically part of the continental shelf on the Atlantic coast of Argentina.

 A British possession since 1833, when the Argentinians were ousted, the islands have been the object of general attention by Argentina prompting claims to the islands, climaxing in the Falklands War of 1982 when Argentina briefly occupied the islands they call Las Malvinas before being militarily defeated by the British.